ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 subsequent verification stage can determine if the software installed is authentic, up-to-date, and free of tampering.

-RIV includes several major processes:
+RIV includes several major processes, split between the Attester and Verifier:

 1. Generation of Evidence is the process whereby an Attester generates cryptographic proof (Evidence) of claims about device properties.
 In particular, the